Best restaurants in Thessaloniki? This guide has got you covered!

-While typically Greek food is all about tradition and following those age-old beloved recipes just like Yia Yia used to make; the culinary movers and shakers of Thessaloniki are mixing things up.
+Typical Greek food is all about tradition and following age-old recipes just like Yia Yia.
+However, the culinary movers and shakers of Thessaloniki are mixing things up.

 The Best Restaurants in Thessaloniki

-The best restaurants in Thessaloniki are a diverse mix and range from the classic to the innovative.
-One thing to be admired about the Thessaloniki food scene though is that regardless of how elegant and high-quality the eatery, there is never any air of pretension – just good food and good vibes.
+However, one thing to admire about the Thessaloniki food scene is that regardless of how elegant and high-quality the eatery, there is never any air of pretension.
+In Northern Greece, there is just good food and good vibes.

 Μαιτρ & Μαργαρίτα